jmcgloin/music_mastery/README.md

 X- create show action
 - create show  view to display:
 X- - user name with welcome message
-- - list of instruments (links) with add more link, or add instrument if no instruments
+X- - list of instruments (links) with add more link, or add instrument if no instruments
 - - list of pieces (links) with link to add more, or add piece if no pieces
 - use ar method to order instruments by category
+- create a view muscian/new with a form with nested fields for creating first instrument upon musician creation

 DONE: